insin/inputmask-core/README.md

 snapshots, updating `value` and `selection` accordingly.

-If you perform an editing operation while stepping backwards through history snapshots, all snapshots after the current one will be blown away.
+If you perform an editing operation while stepping backwards through history snapshots, all snapshots after the current one will be disposed of.

 A history method returns `true` if a valid history operation was performed and `value` and `selection` have been updated.